 - High School Course Planning Guide 2019-2020

 - See where Hawbridge alumni go after graduation

 Hawbridge students are members of our local chapters of National Honor Society, Spanish Honor Society (Sociedad Honoraria Hispanica) and International Thespian Society.
-Six years in a row (since we began the program at our school), a Hawbridge student has been the Alamance County representative at the state finals of Poetry Out Loud.
+Eight years in a row (since we began the program at our school), a Hawbridge student has been the Alamance County representative at the state finals of Poetry Out Loud.
 In 2017-2018, our two school science fair winners won their division in the regional charter fair and advanced to the state competition.
 Our middle school students are regular participants in Envirothon and Model UN.
-And, in 2018, a rising senior was selected to attend Governor’s School.
+And, in 2018and 2019 we sent students to Governor’s School.

 Beginning with the 2017-2018 school year, The Hawbridge School adopted a Place-Based Education model.

 Place-based education (PBE) immerses students in local heritage, cultures, landscapes, opportunities and experiences, using these as a foundation for the study of language arts, mathematics, social studies, science and other subjects across the curriculum.
 PBE emphasizes learning through participation in service projects for the local school and/or community.
 (Source: http://www.promiseofplace.org/)

 Prior Interdisciplinary Units

 Read about The Hawbridge School Pottery Interdisciplinary Unit.